 We keep the chat shows running through the day at TPM HQ.
-And I’ve been listening to a constant stream -- mainly but not only on Fox -- of talk through the day about whether we should feel weak or ashamed or tarnished or any other number of things because President Obama had a friendly handshake with Huge Chavez of Venezuela.
+And I’ve been listening to a constant stream — mainly but not only on Fox — of talk through the day about whether we should feel weak or ashamed or tarnished or any other number of things because President Obama had a friendly handshake with Huge Chavez of Venezuela.

 The whole idea seems so deeply silly to me that it’s hard to know how exactly to even comment on it.
-But I’m struck once again by the sort of psychologically arrested mentality and extreme emotional insecurity that seems at work in the minds of many foreign policy conservatives -- or more specifically, so as not to paint with too broad a brush, those of the neo-conish flavor.
+But I’m struck once again by the sort of psychologically arrested mentality and extreme emotional insecurity that seems at work in the minds of many foreign policy conservatives — or more specifically, so as not to paint with too broad a brush, those of the neo-conish flavor.

-Sure, a lot of this is just political posturing -- trying to sound the story out for possible political vulnerabilities on Obama’s part.
+Sure, a lot of this is just political posturing — trying to sound the story out for possible political vulnerabilities on Obama’s part.
 Throw a bunch of mud up against the wall and see what sticks.
 What’s striking to me though is that a lot of it seems like a very genuine, gut-level emotional response.
 (A related example is what Matt Yglesias pointed out a few days ago — how many right-wingers seem to have convinced themselves that North Korea, a borderline failed state on the possible brink of economic collapse somehow has the US over a barrel.)

 In the course of our normal lives, few of us have much difficulty identifying habits of defensiveness or a penchant for histrionic or petulant interactions as signs of weakness, not strength.
 Really powerful people don’t need stunts and usually signal their power by a certain graciousness and indifference in such interactions.
 They have nothing to prove.
-But American power, respect, command of public opinion -- however you want to define it -- must be in these people’s minds an extremely brittle thing.
+But American power, respect, command of public opinion — however you want to define it — must be in these people’s minds an extremely brittle thing.
 They really do seem like extremely insecure people.